ading2210/libcurl.js/README.md

 <script defer src="./out/libcurl.js" onload="libcurl.load_wasm('/out/libcurl.wasm');"></script>
 ```

 You may also call and await `libcurl.load_wasm` in your own async code.
 It returns a promise which resolves once libcurl.js is fully ready.
+If the WASM is already loaded, the function will return immediately.
+If the WASM loading fails, the promise will be rejected with an error message.
 ```js
 async function main() {
   await libcurl.load_wasm("/out/libcurl.wasm");